-In Queensland, as in most Australian states, children aged seven and below must be correctly fitted in an approved child car seat or child restraint.
+In Queensland, as in most Australian states, a child’s age and height are crucial factors for determining the applicable car seat laws and restraints.
+For example, children aged seven and below must be correctly fitted in an approved child car seat or child restraint.
 If it’s your first time, you may be unaware of various child restraint laws and the booster seat age.
 Let’s look at the car seat rules that help ensure child safety in Queensland vehicles.

 Initial Legal Advice is Free >

-The driver is accountable for the safety of all passengers, regardless of age, including vehicle seat belts and the appropriate use of child car seats and restraints.
-Failure to do this may incur substantial fines and demerit points.
-A passenger over 16 can also be penalised for not wearing a seat belt.
-For example, if a passenger over the age of sixteen is not wearing a seat belt, they and the driver can be fined.
+Under QLD car seat rules, the driver is accountable for the safety of all passengers, regardless of age, including vehicle seat belts and the appropriate use of child car seats and restraints.
+Proper use of car seats saves lives; and it is essential to ensure the safety of young passengers.
+Furthermore, failure to do this may incur substantial fines and demerit points.
+For example, a passenger over 16 can also be penalised for not wearing a seat belt, with both the passenger and driver being fined.

 Speciality motor vehicles, such as vintage cars, may be excluded from these rules, so they may not be required to have seatbelts and child restraint anchor points.
 However, these motor vehicles can only carry appropriately restrained children.